naninovel/docs/docs/api/index.md

 Animate properties of the actors with the specified IDs.

 #### Remarks
 Be aware, that this command searches for actors with the provided IDs over all the actor managers,  and in case multiple actors with the same ID exist (eg, a character and a text printer), this will affect only the first found one.  <br /><br />  When running the animate commands in parallel (`wait` is set to false) the affected actors state can mutate unpredictably.
 This could cause unexpected results when rolling back or performing other commands that affect state of the actor.
-Make sure to reset  affected properties of the animated actors (position, tint, appearance, etc) after the command finishes.
+Make sure to reset  affected properties of the animated actors (position, tint, appearance, etc) after the command finishes or use `@animate CharacterId`  (without any args) to stop the animation prematurely.

 #### Parameters